-A study of the overall Safety Education Program in Grades K-12.
+A study of the overall Safety Education Program in Grades $\bar{K}$ -12.
 Included will be the philosophy, function, procedures, and practices for use at home, and in occupational and recreational areas.
 Extensive research in a specifically selected area of safety is required.
 This course is necessary for State Certification in Traffic Safety.
-This course may be taught concurrently with STE 402.